clickstream/clickstream-rb/README.md

     rake middleware

-## Disclaimer

-This is an alpha release, it is tested with Sinatra and Rails 3 only.
-UI to explore sessions will be completed later (ETA: 2013'Q2).

 ## Author

 Jerome Touffe-Blin, [@jtblin](https://twitter.com/jtlbin), [http://www.linkedin.com/in/jtblin](http://www.linkedin.com/in/jtblin)

 ## License

-Columbo is copyright 2012 Jerome Touffe-Blin and contributors.
+Columbo is copyright 2013 Jerome Touffe-Blin and contributors.
 It is licensed under the BSD license.
 See the include LICENSE file for details.